hindu-comm/mail_stream_advaita-l/2016/08/Shankara_authenticat/299__Sujal_Upadhyay.md

 Even these eleven high-souled ones have been mentioned as a hundred in the Satarudra (of the Vedas)”.
 (MBH 13:CL)
 We
-​ will again try to understand whether if rudra is really born from VP itself.
+ will again try to understand whether if rudra is really born from VP itself.

 VP 1.8.1: Śrī Parāśara jī said - O Great Muni!
 I have described you tāmasa-sarga created by brahmā jī.
 Now I will describe you rudra-sarga, hence listen [carefully].

-VP 1.8.2:  ​In the beginning of kalpa, Brahmājī, for the sake of creation, contemplated to create a son like him and hence a dark-blue complexioned baby (nilalohita-varṇa) manifested (prādurbhāva) in Brahmā's lap.
+VP 1.8.2:  In the beginning of kalpa, Brahmājī, for the sake of creation, contemplated to create a son like him and hence a dark-blue complexioned baby (nilalohita-varṇa) manifested (prādurbhāva) in Brahmā's lap.